OSM VOLUNTEER ASSOCIATION

 Maison Symphonique Guided Tours: Volunteers take invited visitors on a discovery of the concert hall, with its superb acoustics features and the spectacular Pierre-Béique Great Organ.

-Classical Spree and the Concerts in the Park: Volunteers are called upon to participate in these Summer symphonic events.
+Classical Spree and the Concerts in the Parks: Volunteers are called upon to participate in these Summer symphonic events.

 Le Bal des Enfants: Once a year, numerous volunteers contribute to the success of this activity that entertains a great number of children.